microsoft/FeatureManagement-Dotnet/README.md

         .AddFeatureFilter<"MyCriteriaFilter">();
 ```

-Feature filters are registered through `AddFeatureFilter<T>` by the `IFeatureManagementBuilder` after `AddFeatureManagement` is called.
+Feature filters are registered by calling `AddFeatureFilter<T>` on the `IFeatureManagementBuilder` returned from `AddFeatureManagement`.
 These feature filters have access to the services that exist within the service collection that was used to add feature flags.
 Dependency injection can be used to retrieve these services.

 **Note:** When filters are referenced in feature flag settings (e.g. appsettings.json), the _Filter_ part of the type name should be omitted.
 Please refer to the `Filter Alias Attribute` section below for more details.